 - Worm visible in feces, etc.

 Besides this, sometimes, your cat can show few to no outward signs of having worms.
 This subclinical and undetected case causes serious health complications.
 Among these, some parasites have zoonotic significance means they can produce diseases in humans as well.
-If you think your cat may have worms, take her to the veterinarian to confirm the diagnosis and further treatment.
+If you think your cat may have tapeworms or any other type of worms, take her to the vet to confirm the diagnosis and further treatment.

 Common Types of Worms